Themekraft/wc4bp/readme.txt

 = 3.0.16 21 December 2017 =
 * Fixing a 404 error in orders details for the free version.
-* Solved HTTP request of WC checkout page leads to INET_E_REDIRECT_FAILED with WooBuddy plugin activated.
+* Solved HTTP request of WC checkout page leads to INET_E_REDIRECT_FAILED with WC4BP plugin activated.

 = 3.0.15.3 19 December 2017 =
 * Fixing 404 in Activity Stream